 Start by making the rosemary browned butter.
 Place butter in small pan on low heat (2-3 on our stove).
 Your goal is NOT to burn the butter, but to slowly brown the butter fats/solids.
 Stir every few minutes.
 Once butter takes on a brown hue, add chopped rosemary, stir for a few seconds, then immediately remove from heat.
 Leaving the rosemary on the heat for too long will burn out much of the flavor.
 Cool butter until solid in the fridge or more quickly using the ice bath method pictured in article above.

 Preheat oven to 350F.
-Line 8x11x2 baking dish with parchment paper with extra hanging over lips (see photo in article above).
+Line 8x11x2 glass or ceramic baking dish with parchment paper with extra hanging over lips (see photo in article above).
+Or just use a generously buttered baking dish if you prefer.

 Add solid/cooled rosemary browned butter to flour, sugar, and salt in separate mixing bowl.
 Smash together until all ingredients mixed and there is a crumbly consistency.
-A pastry knife works best for this.
+A pastry knife works best for this - but you can also help bring the ingredients together with your hands.
 See pictures in above section for desired consistency.
 Pour crumbly crust mixture on to surface of parchment paper in baking dish and smash down with hands until an even surface is formed.

 Cool on rack, then refrigerate before serving for best consistency.